ginobilinie/xray_report_generation/README.md

 We use two datasets for experiments to validate our method: [OpenI](https://openi.nlm.nih.gov/) and [MIMIC](https://physionet.org/content/mimiciii-demo/1.4/).

 # Environment for running codes

+   - Operating System: Ubuntu 18.04

-   - Hardware: tested with RTX 2080 TI (11G).
+   - Hardware: tested with RTX 2080 TI (11G)

-   - Software: tested with PyTorch 1.2.0, Python3.7, CUDA 10.0, tensorboardX, Ninja, tqdm, Easydict
+   - Software: tested with PyTorch 1.5.1, Python3.7, CUDA 10.0, tensorboardX, Ninja, tqdm, Easydict

    - Anaconda is strongly recommended